 Different cookware materials claim different strengths and weaknesses.
 Ultimately, the decision about which material suits you best will depend on your cooking style, your cleaning needs, and your budget.

 Stainless steel produces real workhorse pieces of cookware, thanks to its durability, its versatile nature, and the ease with which it can be cleaned.
 If you want the reliable heat distribution of stainless steel but also yearn for a stunning Mediterranean-inspired aesthetic (and don’t mind a bit of extra work in the cleaning department), then copper may be the right choice for you.
-For shoppers who’d like to save a bit of money and who prioritize easy-to-clean kitchen instruments, nonstick cookware fits the bill.
-A cast-iron pot or pan is the gold standard for slow cooking, whether you opt for an enameled version like Le Creuset or a raw version like Lodge or Smithey.
+For shoppers who would like to save a bit of money and prioritize easy-to-clean kitchen instruments, nonstick cookware fits the bill.
+A cast-iron pot or pan is the gold standard for slow cooking, whether you opt for an enameled version or a raw version.
 Ceramic works well for home cooks who want presentable cookware that heats evenly and doesn’t cause tough-to-scrub food stickiness.
 Evaluate your priorities, and you’ll be able to ascertain the right cookware material for you.

 You’ll notice that cookware sets count pot and pan lids as separate pieces.
 That’s because lids play a crucial role in many cooking pursuits.
 When shopping for a cookware set, make sure to choose a version with precision-fitted lids.
 Lids that are slightly too big or too small for a pan won’t effectively seal in the heat, resulting in uneven cooking.